-PHA will continue to partner with the City of Philadelphia, public housing residents, and other partners in FY 2022 to implement a Choice Neighborhood Transformation Plan in the North Central Philadelphia neighborhood that will result in extensive community improvements and construction of 267 rental and 30 homeownership units, of which 147 will be replacement housing.
-The first two rental phases consisting of a total of 139 units are complete and the units occupied.
-Construction of a community center was also completed as part of the second phase.
-Construction of the third rental phase consisting of 133 mixed income rental units is projected to be completed in FY 2022.
-The last phase (homeownership) is projected to commence construction in FY 2022.
+PHA continues to work in partnership with the City of Philadelphia, public housing residents and other partners to implement a Choice Neighborhood Transformation Plan in the North Central Philadelphia neighborhood that will result in extensive community improvements and construction of 267 rental and 30 homeownership units, of which 147 will be replacement housing.
+The first rental phase of 89 units has been completed.
+The groundbreaking for a second rental phase of 50 units (for which PHA received a competitive award of 9% Low Income Housing Tax Credits) took place in September 2018, with construction scheduled for completion in FY 2020.
+A third rental phase of 133 mixed income rental units is expected to be under construction in FY 2021

-Also in FY 2022, PHA will continue to work with the City, residents, the designated developer/manager (Pennrose), and an array of community partners to secure funds to implement the Transformation Plan for the distressed Bartram Village public housing development and the adjacent Kingsessing neighborhood.
+Also in FY 2021, with support from a HUD Choice Neighborhoods Planning and Action Grant, PHA will continue to work with residents, the designated developer/manager (Pennrose) and an array of community partners to implement a newly developed Transformation Plan for the distressed Bartram Village public housing development and the adjacent Kingsessing neighborhood.
+In addition to efforts to secure funds to implement the overall plan, neighborhood improvement projects identified by the community and funded as part of the CNI planning grant will be implemented in FY 2021.